3D Printing Glossary: Terms Explained Simply

 Hotend

 In the hotend, the filament is brought to its melting temperature.
-It consists of a heating element, heater block, heat break, heatsink, and nozzle.
+It consists of a heating element, heating block, heatbreak, heatsink, and nozzle.
 Too cold, and the filament adheres poorly; too hot, and you'll get stringing, threads, and in extreme cases, burnt residues that lead to clogs.

 Nozzle

-The nozzle is the small opening at the end of the hotend through which the molten filament reaches the print bed.
+The nozzle is the small opening at the end of the hotend through which the melted filament reaches the print bed.
 The standard is 0.4 mm, but finer and coarser variants exist.
-Larger nozzles (0.6–0.8 mm) print large parts significantly faster but produce more visible layers; smaller nozzles (0.25–0.3 mm) are ideal for fine text, small holes, and miniatures – but the printing time increases noticeably.
+Larger nozzles (0.6–0.8 mm) print large parts significantly faster but produce more visible layers; smaller nozzles (0.25–0.3 mm) are ideal for fine lettering, small holes, and miniatures – but the printing time increases noticeably.

-In practice, it's worthwhile to deliberately change the nozzle for certain projects instead of trying to solve everything with the standard setup.
-A 0.8 mm nozzle is a blessing for a large PETG planter – but not so much for detailed logos.
+In practice, it's worthwhile to consciously change the nozzle for specific projects instead of trying to solve everything with the standard setup.
+A 0.8 mm nozzle is a godsend for a large PETG planter – but not so much for detailed logos.

-Terms like Infill, Brim, Retraction, or Z-Offset are not theoretical curiosities – they are direct adjustment screws for your print quality.
-When something goes wrong in our workshop, we practically always resort to the same steps:
+Terms like Infill, Brim, Retraction, or Z-Offset are not theoretical gimmicks – they are direct adjustment screws for your print quality.
+When something goes wrong in our workshop, we practically always rely on the same steps:

-This is exactly how we work at 33d.ch in everyday life: systematically rather than flying blind, with clear terms and clean test series.
-It costs a bit of time at first, but saves enormous amounts of material, nerves, and failed prints in the long run.
+This is how we work at 33d.ch in everyday life: systematically rather than flying blind, with clear terms and clean test series.
+It costs a bit of time at the beginning, but saves a tremendous amount of material, nerves, and failed prints in the long run.

-Recommended video for a quick all-around overview: 3D PRINTING 101: The ULTIMATE Beginner's Guide
+Recommended video for a quick all-round overview: 3D PRINTING 101: The ULTIMATE Beginner's Guide

-If you're primarily struggling with bed leveling, this tutorial might help: Bed levelling for beginners to achieve a perfect first layer
+If you are mainly struggling with bed leveling, this tutorial might help you: Bed levelling for beginners to achieve a perfect first layer